 6. Port of Kandla (Deendayal Port Trust)

 Gross cargo tonnage (2019-20): 122.5 million metric tons

 TEU Traffic (2017-18): 0.17 million units

-Managed under the Deendayal Port Trust, Kandla is located near Gandhidham, on the Gulf of Kutch.
+It was established in the 1950s and is managed by Deendayal Port Trust.
+Kandla is located near Gandhidham, near Kandla Creek, on the Gulf of Kutch and protected by a natural harbour.
 It is a major seaport in India and lies close to Karachi Port in Pakistan.
 It is currently expanding to improve the existing facilities.
 One of the largest imports in the region is petroleum and refined products.
-The primary source to Kandla is Essar Oil that supplies the Vadinar Refinery.
+The primary source to Kandla is Essar Oil which supplies the Vadinar Refinery.
 This accounts for over 50% of the traffic through Kandla.

-There are an additional 4 berths being built to accommodate ships of larger drafts and tonnage.
+An additional 4 berths are being built to accommodate ships of larger drafts and tonnage.
 There is a dedicated container terminal that handles lesser traffic compared to other Indian ports.

-There is also an adjacent Kandla Special Economic Zone (KASEZ) that was the first SEZ to be built in Asia.
+An adjacent Kandla Special Economic Zone (KASEZ) was the first SEZ built in Asia.
 It was the first export processing zone and is situated 9 kilometres from the port.
-It spans over 1.2 sq kilometres and is a hub for global and Indian companies.
+It spans over 1.2 sq kilometres and is a global and Indian companies hub.

 The major exports from this port are salt, textiles, grain, and oil.
 The major imports are petroleum, chemicals, iron, steel, and machinery.
 Efforts are underway to improve the surrounding area, despite the isolation of Kandla.

 Gross cargo tonnage (2017-18): 62.9 million metric tons